Back to questions

 2022 | 234412 | 2900.00 | 889.50 |

-Finally, we wrap the query above in another CTE called .
+In the final step, we'll wrap the query from Step 2 in CTE called .

-Year-on-Year Growth Rate = (Current Year's Spend - Prior Year’s Spend) / Prior Year’s Spend x 100
+Year-on-Year Growth Rate = ((Current Year's Spend - Previous Year’s Spend) / Previous Year’s Spend) x 100

 year | product_id | curr_year_spend | prev_year_spend | yoy_rate |